IQEngine/IQEngine/README.md

 We have several feature flags currently in use.
 Their purposes are as follows:

-* `useIQEngineOutReach`: When true this flag shows IQ Engine outreach links, specifically the Discord and the link to sign up for the monthly IQ Engine email
+* `useIQEngineOutReach`: When true this flag shows IQ Engine outreach links, specifically the Discord and the link to sign up for the monthly IQ Engine email.
+This is true as default.

-* `useAPIDatasources`: When true this flag allows the use and display of API data sources in the RepoBrowser component
+* `useAPIDatasources`: When true this flag allows the use and display of API data sources in the RepoBrowser component.
+This is true as default.

-* `displayIQEngineGitHub`: When true this flag shows the link for the IQ Engine GitHub repo
+* `displayIQEngineGitHub`: When true this flag shows the link for the IQ Engine GitHub repo.
+This is true as default.

-* `displayInternalBranding`: When true this flag displays an additional logo for customers using IQ Engine
+* `displayInternalBranding`: When true this flag displays an additional logo for customers using IQ Engine.
+This is false as default.

 ## Project Roadmap